Skip to main content

 They are operational signals that the data system needs stronger structure.

-The biggest mistake is assuming that data quality is fixed at the end: It is not.
+The biggest mistake is assuming that data quality is fixed at the end.

 Data quality is created at the point of collection, protected through structure, and maintained through governance.